Upcoming Group Fast schedule

 Having fasted every year for the past 35 years, I have the highest regard for this

 practice.
 While experiences vary from person to person, and from one fasting

 ancestral environment, all food was organic.
 Fish and animals were wild or

-free-range; foods were in their whole form; few people ate significant amounts of
+free-range; foods were in their whole form; few people ate significant amounts

-ancestral environment, which remained essentially
+non-existent.
+In this ancestral environment, which remained essentially

 unchanged until just a few decades ago, human digestive systems were no doubt up

 to the task of nutrient digestion and elimination of toxins.
 But times have

 and is chronically low in the fiber of fresh whole grains and vegetables, water

 and variation.
 With this “western diet” has come the “western diseases”: cancer,

 heart disease, diabetes and an array of digestive problems.
-Add the insults of pesticides
+Add the insults of

-current digestive environment.
+state of our current digestive environment.

 human tampering.
 Not only do many of today’s processed foods lack such enzymes,

 but they have been denatured with unnatural additives that defend the foods from

 breaking down during long periods of storage.
-Meanwhile, the long-term effects of
+Meanwhile, the long-term effects

-adrenal response, reduces blood supply to the digestive
+experienced through our adrenal response, reduces blood supply to the digestive

 system and can also maintain a chronic negative influence on digestion.
 All of

 these factors tend to assault the digestive system.
 Poor dietary choices, food

 allergies and sensitivities, infections and parasites are still other factors

 these common concerns.
 Beyond fasting, long-term improvement in the normal diet

 is critical to sustaining good health.

 religious practice is the most common reason for fasting, medical fasting—once

-quite a common practice before the advent of the age of pharmaceuticals—is becoming
+quite a common practice before the advent of the age of pharmaceuticals—is

-I would say that medical fasts include spiritual benefits
+Speaking holistically, I would say that medical fasts include spiritual benefits

 in the healing processes that derive from them.
 It is this intangible spiritual

 element that holds the mystery and the wonder of fasting.

 environmental and chemical illnesses?
 Rates and levels of obesity continue to

 rise while toxic man-made chemicals are found in all of our bodies regardless of

 diet.
 There is no doubt that we need to find ways to enhance digestion and

 diet that I recommend begins with a three-day pre-fast diet consisting

 predominately of raw fruits and vegetables.
 This is followed by the fasting, or

 non-food days, consisting of five or more days of organic vegetable and fruit

 witnessed remarkable changes in people as a result of this simple fasting

 program.
 Chronic and acute problems of all kinds respond favorably to fasts of 5